skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Trusted friend, word may reach your ears of the troubles in Grey Moor.
 The Council of Bayhaven has sent word to many allies in search of aid, and I expect they will contact you as well.
-I request that you and your friends come see me in Talosport before visiting the counsil.
+I request that you and your friends come see me in Talosport before visiting the council.
 I realize this will be an inconvenience to you, and I do not make such a request lightly.
 I do promise that what you hear will be to your advantage.
 I do not wish to hinder you from acting on events as you